anicolaspp/HxFactory/README.md

 ```
 Notice that the main function will timeout since it blocks for a time (10s) longer than the specified timeout (1s); then the fallback will be executed.

-Starting in version 1.0.4, one can define the following key in the configuration using [Lightbend Config](https://github.com/lightbend/config) to define a timeout for everything single command.
+Starting in version 1.0.4, one can define the following key in the configuration using [Lightbend Config](https://github.com/lightbend/config) to define a timeout for every single command.

 ```conf
 hx.commnds.defaultTimeoutInMilliseconds = 5000